 Fields of Research

-Mineral processing, applied mineralogy, analytical chemistry, biotechnology, acid mine drainage, effluent treatment, recycling of mineral wastes, tailings and waste disposal, mine site decommissioning, geomatic information systems, aquatic toxicology, process engineering, ground control, mine ventilation, mine automation and narrow vein mining.
+Mineral processing, applied mineralogy, hydro and pyro-metallurgy, analytical chemistry, biotechnology, acid mine drainage, effluent and process water treatment, reprocessing of mining wastes, energy efficiency in mining and milling, tailings and waste disposal, aquatic toxicology, process engineering, ground control, mine ventilation, diesel engine research and development and mine automation.

 Contact